gorums/MultiTenantNet/README.md

   ## Development Enviroment

-  To run this project on locally and test different tenants in your local machine you need to edit your host file on **C:\Windows\System32\drivers\etc** and add for example
+  To run this project locally and test different tenants in your local machine you need to edit your host file on **C:\Windows\System32\drivers\etc** and add for example

   ```
   127.0.0.1       enant1.myapplicationmulttenant-test.com